Last Updated: 07.09.2017

 If you train bicep after back, add a few sets for bicep at the end of a different workout such as legs, chest or shoulders.

-Strategically adding more work for your biceps here and there can help them grow as opposed to just hitting them once per week.
+Adding more work for your biceps here and there can help them grow as opposed to hitting them once per week.

-It’s also important to note that excessive lifting to failure may seem cool when the pros are doing it and their coaches are shouting “COME ON!
-ONE MORE!” in their ears, but it actually is counterproductive in most cases.
+It’s also important to note that excessive lifting to failure may seem cool, but it actually is counterproductive in most cases.

-You see, since training volume is such a crucial part of muscle growth, you need to think in terms of: “How can I get the most out of this entire workout?”, rather than “How can I squeeze the most out of this one set I’m doing now?”.
+You see, since training volume is such a crucial part of muscle growth, you need to think:

 Think of it this way: